ja-guzzle/docs/docs/Tutorials/ingest_local_file_to_mysql.md

 Pre-Requisites

-Guzzle instnace setup using Azure Marketplace VM Ensure that the file is saved in an available Source Location.
+Guzzle instance setup using Azure Marketplace VM Ensure that the file is saved in an available Source Location.
 This is essential as the Data will be ingested from this Local File System.
 Ensure that the Target Location is available in order to prevent any errors after the Data has been Transformed and Validated.
-Guzzle should be configured to support Azure Databricks and MYSQL.
+Guzzle should be configured to support Azure Databricks and MySQL.
 This is essential as we will be using a MYSQL Database in this tutorial.
 It will also help in exploiting all of Guzzle’s Features.

 Load Dataset from Local File to the Guzzle Platform through its Source Section Load Dataset from Local File to the Guzzle Platform through its Source Section